leowithiam/music-blog-website/README.md

 - [Not a Number](https://www.nan.fyi/)
 - [Cassie Codes](https://www.cassie.codes/)

-I then created a Figma design file using auto-layout to outline a desktop layout, and a mobile layout for both the homepage and the blog post pages for the project.All images featured on the homepage are AI generated, using [Leonardo.Ai](https://leonardo.ai/), a free AI image generation service.
+I then created Figma designs using auto-layout to outline a desktop layout, and a mobile layout for both the homepage and the blog post pages for the project.
+All images featured on the homepage are AI generated, using [Leonardo.Ai](https://leonardo.ai/), a free AI image generation service.
 This allowed me to obtain high-resolution images that matched the same aesthetic and colour scheme I wanted without extensive photo editing.

 ## Challenges

-There were a few points during the development of this project that challenged me to think creatively and develop my understanding:
+There were a few points during the development of this project that challenged me to think creatively and develop my understanding of:

+- **Creating Reusable Components:**

+  - **Problem**: Wanted to use the same card carousel components between the Blog and Music sections of the homepage, but they had been designed to contian different types of content with different styles.
-- Creating reusable components: Developed strategies for creating reusable components, like passing CSS directly as props, which facilitated maintaining the same card carousel components between different sections (Blog and Music) with varying content and styles.
+  - **Solution**: Developed strategies for creating reusable components by passing CSS directly as props and using the `children` props object.

+- **Generalising CSS Rules:**

+  - **Problem**: Wanted to use the same CSS module to style all blog post pages.
-- Generalizing CSS rules: Developed flexible CSS rules for a single CSS module that could robustly interpret varied blog content and assure reliable responsive behaviors across blog post pages.
+  - **Solution**: Developed flexible CSS rules that could robustly interpret varied blog content and assure reliable responsive behaviours across blog post pages.

-## What This Project Taught Me

-There was also much practical experience gained from this project:

-- A deeper understanding of React practices such as: abstracting code into components, handling state using the useState React Hook and passing content between components using props.
+## Skills Developed

+This project helped develop skills and increase experience in:

+- **React:** Creating function components, passing props and handling state and synthetic events.
+- **Gatsby:** CSS modules, page routing, Gatsby's Link component, generating a Layout component.
+- **CSS:** Creating more complex, multi-step animations with the `animation` property and creating and positioning shapes made with CSS using `div` elements and the `position` property.
-- Organising and managing source code files, CSS modules, assets and directory structures in a more component-heavy Gatsby project.
+- **Project Organisation:** Organising and managing source code files, CSS modules, assets and directory structures in a more component-heavy Gatsby project.

-- Creating more complex, multi-step animations with the CSS animation property for button and link hover interactions.
+## Future Developments

+Gatsby not only offers a wide range of plugins, but also has a GraphQL layer.
+There are exciting possibilities for extending this project using both:

+- **Creating Blog Post Webpages from Markdown**: Using plugins such as `gatsby-source-filesystem` and `gatsby-transformer-remark` to transform Markdown files into a queryable format, and query this data using GraphQL to inject into React components.
+- **Secure File Distribution with Netlify Forms**: Rather than hosting downloadable materials in a public directory, their security could be elevated by integrating Netlify Forms with serverless functions.
+Upon a user's request (via form submission), a temporary and encrypted download link could be generated and delivered to the user.